shielamms/half-full-stack/containerisation/_posts/2023-03-10-guide-to-docker-compose.md

 ---
 layout: post
-title: "Docker Compose: running containers that can talk to each other"
+title: "Running multiple containers that can communicate with each other"
 slug: guide-to-docker-compose
 date:   2023-03-10 15:00:00 +0000
 categories: [containerisation]